-Wrongdoing is serious or systemic misconduct relating to a BC government ministry or office of the legislature that is in the public interest to address.
+Wrongdoing is serious or systemic misconduct relating to a BC government ministry, office of the legislature, or eligible public sector organization that is in the public interest to address.

 Policy disagreements or human resources disputes between an employee and their employer are unlikely to be considered wrongdoing.